koswald/VBScript/spec/ReadMe.md

-# Description of the `spec` Folder
+###### The `spec` folder

+# ReadMe.md

 ### Overview

-The `spec` folder contains tests, or "spec" files.
+The `spec` folder contains tests.
 Each test file may contain one or more "specs", or specifications.
-Some are unit tests, and some are integration tests.
+Some are unit tests, and most would more properly be called integration tests.
 A few are intended to be run with elevated privileges.
 Most test files are intended to be run using 64-bit executables, but a few are intended to be run using 32-bit executables.

 ### Launching tests

-The tests may be initiated by running the `.bat` files in the folder [examples\test launchers](../examples/test%20launchers) and its subfolders.
+The tests may be initiated by running directly or by running the files in the folder [examples\test launchers](../examples/test%20launchers).